sgoodluck/sgoodluck.github.io/content/posts/truth-in-tension.md

 Quite simply, **this reverence for empathy and our desire to protect different experiences overstepped its bounds**.

 We shifted from a society that welcomed and protected the individual to one that violently oppresses and rejects difference.
-This is commonly referred to as "cancel culture" and is borne of the delusional perspective that the best way to protect a certain point of view is to eliminate others from existence.
+This is commonly referred to as "cancel culture"[^fn:1] and is borne of the delusional perspective that the best way to protect a certain point of view is to eliminate others from existence.
 This modality of thought does not have a good track record in any culture at any point in history; it is precarious ground upon which to stand.

 Yet, we have gone from "let's hear out this group's unique and different perspective" to "if someone else has a different point of view, we should eliminate them from society" (i.e. cancel them).
 A healthy, thriving, cogni-diverse society this does not make.
-Historically it leads us to violence and crimes that put our species to shame[^fn:1].
+Historically it leads us to violence and crimes that put our species to shame[^fn:2].

 ### Hate has no political party {#hate-has-no-political-party}